CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 \subsubsection{Evaluation metrics}

-To evaluate localization accuracy, we use two performance metrics: $AC@k$ and $Avg@k$, which are the most commonly used metrics to evaluate rank results. $AC@k$ represents the probability that the top $k$ results given by an algorithm include the real root cause.
-When the $k$ is small, higher $AC@k$ indicates the algorithm more accurately identifies the root cause.
-For each service and each anomaly type, AC@k is calculated as follows:
+To evaluate localization accuracy, we use two performance metrics: $AC@k$ and $Avg@k$, which are the most commonly used metrics to evaluate rank results\cite{wu2020microrca}. $AC@k$ represents the probability that the top $k$ results given by a method include the real root cause.
+When the $k$ is small, a higher $AC@k$ indicates that the method is more accurate in identifying the root cause.
+For each service and each anomaly type, $AC@k$ is calculated as follows:

-where $R[i]$ is the result after ranking all metrics. $V_{rc}$ is the root cause set. $Avg@k$ evaluates the overall performance of an algorithm by computing the average $AC@k$, which is defined as:
+where $R[i]$ is the result after ranking all metrics. $V_{rc}$ is the root cause set. $Avg@k$ evaluates the overall performance of a method by computing the average $AC@k$, which is defined as: